Writers

 • Jae Casella (they/them/jae) is a queer poet, essayist, and nature photographer who lives on the southern coast of Maine.
 Their writing is informed by all the thoughts they don't say aloud.
 Their favorite place to be is outside.
 Jae's poems appear in redrosethorns journal, Epistemic Literary, Bending Genres, and Monster Beauties: A Maine Transgender Poetry Anthology.
 Their photography has been published in Light - A Journal of Photography and Beyond Words Literary Journal.

-For more information, explore the following links:
+For more information, explore the following links: Work Sample.

 • Lauren Saxon is a queer, Black poet and engineer living in Portland, ME.
 She loves her cats, her Subaru, and being chronically online.
 Lauren's work is featured in Barrelhouse, Empty Mirror, Across the Margin, Homology Lit, and more.
 Her debut chapbook, "You're My Favorite" won the 2023 Maine Literary Award for Book of Poetry, and is out now with Thirty West Publishing.